Need an EPC in Kensington and Chelsea?

 More Info

-The assessor will take dimensions of the home plus obtain information regarding the current lighting, home heating, glazing and existing insulation.
+The Assessor will take dimensions of the home plus obtain information regarding the existing lighting, heating, glazing and existing insulation.
 It may take between 20 and 40 minutes, depending on the complexity of the home..

 The details are then input approved government software which then creates the certificate.
 The EPC is then lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
-Should you require it quickly, for a small additional charge, we will arrange for you to get it the same day.
+However, should you require your EPC quickly, for a small additional fee, we can provide an EPC for you the same day day of the visit.
+We call this an express EPC.

 That’s it, its all completedYour EPC is then valid for 10 years.